Where and how can I buy your work and how can I contact you?

 How long do your dolls take?

 It is quite difficult to pin point the exact length of time my dolls take as I often work on 3-4 dolls at a time.
+Each piece is hand stitched with the exception of their legs, arms and sometimes bits of their clothing.
 I would estimate between 5 and 10 hours from design, making and photographing to listing in my shop for sale.

 Do you take on custom orders or commissions?

-It's a tricky one.
-It is quite hard to swallow when I see people copycat my early designs (especially my bumper bang Land Girls) with the distinct large oval eyes and long straight legs etc..
-I try not to get my knickers in too much of a twist over it though as the majority who keep going with their business find their own creative path.
-My dolls faces have dramatically moved on from that original simple little design I first sketched and stitched in 2011.
-There is a huge difference though between being inspired and starting a business stealing someone's intellectual property.
-It's part of operating online and needs to be tackled sensitively and without social media bad mouthing.
+As any designer/maker would say, it's quite a challenge when you see people copycat your designs.
+I try not to get my knickers in too much of a twist over it though as the majority who keep going with their business get bored as they don't really have the passion - either that or they find their own creative path.
+My dolls have dramatically moved on from that original simple little design I first sketched and stitched in 2011, but there is a huge difference between copying a design for yourself and starting a business stealing someone's intellectual property.
+Inspirations may be the same but an artist's response is always different.
+It's part of operating online but designer/makers have a right to be protective of their designs.

 Do you have any help with Curious Pip?